luiz158/spring-labs/lab10/readme.md

 Topics
 --

-* How to validate your forms using
+* How to validate your forms using validators?

 * How to handle exceptions?

-* How to format view
+* How to format objects on view

 * How to handle locale and i18n